TJHDerrick/NCC-Portal-App-Dev-Project-/README.md

 **IMPORTANT**
 Any unauthorized distirbution of code in this respository (without the owner's permisison) is prohibited.
-Some examples of distirubtion of code \n are as follows:
+Some examples of distirubtion of code are as follows:
 1. Copying the codes directly
 2. Screen-sharing the codes